 - A solicitor making errors when preparing a will.

 - Defamation.
 If you use or produce written or spoken statements or materials that damage a client's reputation.
 People often relate 'defamation cases' to celebrities.
-Yet in 2017, only 6% of cases were from celebrities.
+Yet in 2017, only 6% of cases were from celebrities, compared to 32% ten years earlier.
 This is believed to be due to the changes to the Defamation Act 2013.
 They raised the threshold from 'substantial' to 'serious harm', which requires the claimant to prove 'serious financial loss' to support any claim.
 And while the number of defamation cases brought against businesses has fallen, the risk always remains.

 - Infringement of intellectual property rights.
 If you unintentionally violate intellectual property, copyrights or trademarks.